-- 14. Audit Scotland is committed to ensuring that BV auditing across the public sector adds value to existing arrangements, is proportionate and risk-based.
-Specifically we aim to: - report on the delivery of outcomes for people who use services - protect taxpayers' interests by examining use of resources - put an increasing emphasis on self assessment by public bodies with audit support and validation - work with NHS QIS to ensure our work is aligned and prevent duplication. - 15.
+- 15. Audit Scotland is committed to ensuring that BV auditing across the public sector adds value to existing arrangements, is proportionate and risk-based.
+Specifically we aim to: - report on the delivery of outcomes for people who use services - protect taxpayers' interests by examining use of resources - put an increasing emphasis on self assessment by public bodies with audit support and validation - work collaboratively with NHS QIS to ensure our work is aligned and prevent duplication. - 16.
 The building blocks for a BV assessment of an NHS board are already in place.
 Public reporting on an NHS board include: - an annual review held in public and chaired by the Cabinet Secretary for Health and Well-Being.
-Members of the public can ask questions of the board at this review - an annual audit which is based on key priorities and risks in the sector.
+Members of the public can ask questions of the board at this review

+- an annual audit which is based on key priorities and risks in the sector.
 Final audit reports are considered at NHS board meetings and are published on Audit Scotland's website - national performance audit reports on health services carried out by Audit Scotland for the Auditor General.
 These are presented to the Parliament's Public Audit Committee - an annual overview report on the whole of the NHS in Scotland, which builds on the annual audit reports and is presented to the Parliament's Audit Committee - short reports on the accounts where the Auditor General wants to bring issues arising from the accounts to the attention of Parliament - NHS QIS assessments of clinical governance; risk management; and reviews against clinical standards.
-These reports are published and are available on NHS QIS' website. - 16.
-Given the range of reports on the health service, our aims are to co-ordinate these more effectively and develop our audit approach to ensure that all the BV principles are covered and reported on over time. - 17.
-To this end Audit Scotland is developing audit toolkits to cover the key BV principles.
-Our first priority is developing a range of 'use of resources' toolkits covering areas such as financial management, information management and procurement.
-The toolkits are being developed so that they can be used by public bodies themselves first for self assessment purposes with validation by auditors. - 18.
-The annual audit report will make reference over the 5-year period of the audit appointment to specific work on BV and will form part of the evidence available for the annual reviews of each NHS board.
+These reports are published and are available on NHS QIS website. - 17.
+Given the range of reports on the health service, our aims are to co-ordinate these more effectively and develop our audit approach to ensure that all the BV principles are covered and reported on over time. - 18.
+To this end Audit Scotland has developed a range of audit toolkits to cover the key BV principles.
+These BV toolkits are a key part of the practical application of the BV audit.
+They provide an evaluation framework which will help auditors to reach robust judgements on how public bodies are delivering BV.
+However, they cannot generate BV judgements on their own.
+They cover only part of the process.
+Judgements about BV also involve consideration of service standards and performance, outcomes and how effectively continuous improvement is being achieved. - 19.
+There is considerable common ground between the key priority and risk areas set out in the PRF and the topics covered by the BV toolkits.
+The individual PRF sections therefore make reference to the related toolkits where it is felt that these could provide useful background in arriving at judgements on priorities and risks at NHS bodies.
+These will be available, for information, to public bodies on Audit Scotland's website at www.audit-scotland.gov.uk from early 2010. - 20.
+The auditors' annual audit report will make reference over five-year period of the audit appointment to specific work on BV and will form part of the evidence available for the annual reviews of each NHS board.
 The compilation of the annual audit report will be, to a substantial extent, informed by work undertaken in light of the PRF document.